 Concentrate on designing the strongest content and you will rise in no time.
 I would propose trying out some classes on Skillshare and get motivated on video editing and some brilliant hacks on improvement from other YouTubers.
 Click the link below to join Skillshare and get two months free.

 You can also check out TubeBuddy to get motivated through a community that focuses on YouTube growth.

 This one is fresh to me, and I am reveling in it.
 There is an abundance of different platforms that you can choose from to start your initial podcast.
 If you prefer to get your foot wet, I would recommend using Anchor.FM because it is free.
 You can monetize your podcast right away through Anchor and it is audience supported.
 You get paid through listenership.

 You can check out my podcast which is getting rebranded but this will provide you a view of how easy it is to establish a podcast.

-Making money online do not develop overnight but if you apply the resources accessible for you, it will work.
+Making money online does not develop overnight, but if you apply the resources accessible for you, it will work.
 Trust me on that.
-If you would love more tips and tricks, drop your comment below and I will create an article specifically for you!
+If you would love more tips and tricks, drop your comment on and I will create an article specifically for you!
 I am here to support your choice to grow an online lifestyle and become financially independent!